Space-time resonances in the spatiotemporal spectrum of nonlinear dispersive waves

 \section{Introduction}

-The 1960s witnessed major advances in the theory of nonlinear wave dynamics.
-A key development was the formulation of partial differential equations describing the temporal--and, in some cases, spatial--evolution of the spectral energy density function~\cite{zakharov1966energy,hasselmann1962non}.
-This work culminated in the derivation of the Wave Kinetic Equation, the analogue of the Boltzmann equation in classical gas theory.
-The resulting framework, now known as Wave Turbulence, concerns the long-time statistical behavior of interacting waves.
+For non-linearly interacting waves, a central question is to determine which interactions govern the evolution at different time scales.
+A natural lens for addressing this question is the spatio-temporal Fourier transform which reveals how energy is distributed in wavenumber and frequency.

-A central concept in weakly nonlinear dispersive waves is that of \emph{resonant interactions} between Fourier modes.
-For $N$ interacting waves of the form $A(k_\ell)e^{i\omega(k_\ell)t}$, $\ell = 1, \dots, N$, where $\omega(k)$ denotes the linear dispersion relation, the Wave Kinetic Equation predicts that energy or wave-action exchange occurs only when the waves satisfy the \emph{time resonance} condition:
+In the case of small amplitude dispersive waves, long-time behavior is often attributed to \emph{time-resonant interactions} between Fourier modes. $N$ waves of the form $A(k_\ell)e^{i\omega(k_\ell)t}$, $\ell = 1, \dots, N$, where $\omega(k)$ denotes the linear dispersion relation, are said to be \emph{time-resonant} if:

 for some combination of signs.
-Concurrently, recent experimental and numerical advances make it possible to measure wave fields simultaneously in space and time, enabling the computation of the \emph{spatio--temporal spectrum}, or wavenumber--frequency (denoted by $(k,\sigma)$) spectrum, via a Fourier transform in both variables.
-This spectrum reveals how energy is distributed across wavenumbers and frequencies, and provides direct observation of all spectral excitations in a system, including those that do not arise from resonant interactions as in \eqref{introTR}.
+When these conditions hold, oscillatory phases cancel, interactions do not average out, and energy may transfer persistently among modes.

-In this manuscript, we develop a theoretical framework that explains these observations and the main spectral excitations associated with the evolution of weakly nonlinear waves.
-In particular, we highlight a distinct mechanism that influences wave dynamics and, consequently, the spatio-temporal spectrum, namely, \emph{space resonances}.
-These resonances occur when wave packets share the same group velocity and thus remain co-located over long times.
-We demonstrate how such interactions leave clear signatures in the spectrum and can even dominate the behavior in systems where time resonances are absent or suppressed.
+To further analyze this problem, it is now possible, due to recent experimental and numerical advances, to measure wave fields simultaneously in space and time, enabling the computation of the \emph{spatio--temporal spectrum}: the wavenumber--frequency (denoted by $(k,\sigma)$) spectrum via a Fourier transform in both variables.
+These data reveal, however, that the Fourier transform of a small-amplitude water-wave surface $\eta(x,t)$ is \emph{not} spread uniformly, nor confined to the linear dispersion curve alone.
+Instead, energy localizes sharply along additional surfaces in $(k,\sigma)$ that cannot be predicted from time-resonance conditions alone, see Figure \ref{fig:k-w_simwater} and \cite{leduque2025deep, falcon2022experiments,zhang2022numerical, campagne2019identifying, campagne2018impact, aubourg2017three, herbert2010observation} .
+Identifying the mechanism that selects these localization surfaces is therefore essential for understanding which nonlinear interactions actually dominate the dynamics.